Skip to main content

 })

-second_tab = result.executed_tab_id
+second_tab = result.result["created_tab_id"]

-# Work on second tab using execute_action
+# Work on second tab using execute() with tab_id

-"text": "search query",
+computer.execute({"type": "type", "text": "search query", "tab_id": second_tab})

 # Switch back to main tab